About Elections NWT

 - updating the Register of Territorial Electors

-- making operational improvements;
+- making operational and technological improvements, where necessary;

 - expanding awareness and education about electoral systems;